TAL’s additional Financial Hardship Support during COVID-19

 We encourage you to speak with your claims consultant who will be able to assist you with any concerns you may have regarding your claim.
 Our claims consultants are here to support you.

-Further support for Existing Customers
+Support for Existing Customers

-It is important to understand that all TAL policies come with a grace period or period of extended cover when customers miss a premium payment.
+All TAL policies come with a grace period or period of extended cover when customers miss a premium payment.
 Generally, your insurance cover continues for at least 30 days if you miss a premium payment.
 So don’t worry if you have missed a premium payment recently, you are still covered for at least 30 days depending on your individual policy.